glitchdata/gd-audit/README.md

 ## Usage
 1. Navigate to `GD Audit → Dashboard` to review the latest post analytics.
+2. Use `GD Audit → Plugins` to audit installed extensions, see which are active, and spot pending updates.
-2. Switch to `GD Audit → Logs` to review the event stream and apply filters.
+3. Switch to `GD Audit → Logs` to review the event stream and apply filters.
-3. Expand any log row to view the stored context JSON.
+4. Expand any log row to view the stored context JSON.
-4. Configure capture rules, retention, and privacy controls under `GD Audit → Settings`.
+5. Configure capture rules, retention, and privacy controls under `GD Audit → Settings`.

 ## Development
 - Minimum WordPress version: 6.0